Skip to content

 ComputerHKEY_LOCAL_MACHINESOFTWAREGoogleChrome

-Double-click and open the BlockExternalExtensions name and set the value using the table below:
+Double-click and open the BlockExternalExtensions name to set the value using the table below:

 • 0 = Default – Allow users to install external extensions.